JohnnyPol/Toll_Connect/UML_Diagrams.md

    - Aggregate statistics on how many of my company passed from each of the other companies' tolls
    - Statistics on the average delay of payment from each other company
 3. Invoice:
-   - Show what I owe and what I am being owed at the end of the day
+   - Show what I owe and what I am owed at the end of the day
    - Keep logs of past unfinished payments (to me or by me) -> 4 categories: To pay, To be paid, To validate payment, Waiting for validation by receiver
    - Check payment and validate receipt